-This course is taught at three venues, subject to numbers:
+This course is taught at two venues, subject to numbers:

 - Module code: PDT3001